Configuring Flink

 log4j-cli.properties

-Configuring Flink on an EMR Cluster with multiple master nodes
+Configuring Flink on an EMR cluster with multiple primary nodes

-The JobManager of Flink remains available during the master node failover process in an EMR cluster with multiple master nodes.
-Beginning with Amazon EMR version 5.28.0, JobManager high availability is also enabled automatically.
+The JobManager of Flink remains available during the primary node failover process in an Amazon EMR cluster with multiple primary nodes.
+Beginning with Amazon EMR 5.28.0, JobManager high availability is also enabled automatically.
 No manual configuration is needed.

 With Amazon EMR versions 5.27.0 or earlier, the JobManager is a single point of failure.
 When the JobManager fails, it loses all job states and will not resume the running jobs.
 You can enable JobManager high availability by configuring application attempt count, checkpointing, and enabling ZooKeeper as state storage for Flink, as the following example demonstrates: